teambit/bit/README.md

 ## What is Bit? 🤔

-Bit is an [open-source](https://github.com/teambit/bit) cli tool for sharing components across projects and repositories.
+Bit is an [open-source](https://github.com/teambit/bit) cli tool for collaborating on isolated components across projects and repositories.
-Use Bit to turn a component inside an application into a standalone reusable package and share it with other projects.
+Use Bit to distribute discrete components from a design library or a project into a standalone reusable package and utilize it across applications.
 You can set up your own server for components collaboration, or use the [bit.dev cloud](#bitdev-cloud-%f0%9f%8c%a9%ef%b8%8f) hosting for private and public components sharing.

 ## Why Bit? 🎖️

-Bit simplifies the process of collaborating on UI components.
-Team members can share, maintain, and synchronize small atomic components from different projects.
+Bit facilitates the process of collaborating on UI components.
+Team members can share, maintain, and synchronize isolated components from different projects.

-This allows teams to:
+Bit allows teams to:

 - Increase code reusability
 - Increase design and development efficiency